vfarcic/devops26/manuscript/07-dev.md

 ## Creating a Remote Development Environment

 Let's say that we want to change the *go-demo-6* code.

-To begin with, we'd need an IDE.
+To begin with, we'd need an IDE or an editor.
 That's easy since you likely already have one.
 We'd also need a Go compiler.
 If that's not your favorite language, the chances are that you do not have it.
 Or, maybe, you do not even want to have it if you do not plan to dedicate your career to Go.
 What else do we need?

-Once we finish making changes to the code, we'll need to compile it and test it, and that might require additional installations as well as configuration.
 Once our code is compiled, we'd need to run the application to confirm that it behaves as expected.
 For that we need Docker to build a container image and we need Helm to deploy it.
-We'd also need to create a personal Namespace in our cluster, or create a local one.
+We'd also need to create a personal Namespace in our cluster, or to use a local Kubernetes.
 Given that we adopted skaffold as a tool that builds images and deploys them, we'd need to install it as well.
 But that's not the end of our troubles.
 Before we deploy our application, we'll need to push the new container image, as well as the Helm chart, to the registries running inside our cluster.
-To do that, we need to know their addresses and we need creadentials with sufficient permissions.
+To do that, we need to know their addresses and we need credentials with sufficient permissions.

 Even when we do all that, we need a repeatable process that will build, test, release, and deploy our work whenever we make a significant change.
 Or, even better, whenever we make any change.

 Here's the task for you.
 Change anything in the code, compile it, build an image, release it together with the Helm chart, deploy it inside the cluster, and confirm that the result is what you expect it to be.
 I urge you to stop reading and do all those things.
 Come back when you're done.

 How much did it take you to have a new feature up-and-running?
 The chances are that you failed.
 Or, maybe, you used Jenkins X and the knowledge from the previous chapters to do all that.
 If that's the case, was it really efficient?
 I bet that it took more than a few minutes to set up the whole environemnt.
 Now, make another change to the code and do not touch anything else.
-Did you change compile?
+Did your change compile?
 Were your tests executed?
 Was your change rolled out?
 Did that take more than a few seconds?

 If you failed, we'll explore how to make you succeed the next time.
-If you didn't, we'll explore how to make the processes much eaesier, more efficient, and faster.
+If you didn't, we'll explore how to make the processes much easier, more efficient, and faster.
 We'll use Jenkins X, but not in the way you expect.

-Please enter into *go-demo-6* directory, if you're not already there.
+Please enter into the *go-demo-6* directory, if you're not already there.

 ```bash
 cd go-demo-6
 ```

-We'll create a whole development environment in your cluster with a single command.
+We'll create a whole development environment that will be custom tailored for the *go-demo-6* project.
+It will be the environment for a single user (a developer, you), and it will run inside our cluster.
+And we'll do that through a single command.

 ```bash
 jx create devpod -b
 ```

 Right now, a Jenkins X DevPod is being created in the batch mode (no questions asked), and we can deduce what's happening from the output.

+TODO: Continue review

 First, Jenkins X created the `jx-edit-YOUR_USER` Namespace in your cluster.
 That'll be your personal piece of cluster where we'll deploy your changes to *go-demo-6*.
 It's your personal temporary space where we'll deploy new development releases of the application.